 CCIH provides a forum for Christians to share ideas and best practices, pray together, join in fellowship and form a collective voice to speak up for those without a voice.
+We are inspired by our faith and committed to evidence-based practice.
 CCIH advocates for increased commitment and funding for global health services around the world.

 CCIH is the only organization in the world seeking to unite all Christian health ministries—international and local—to promote global health and wholeness.
 Watch the video to learn more about why Christians working in global health are involved in CCIH.